 The latest technology and equipment is used for all imaging in the examination and treatment of your arteries and heart.
 Some conditions, such as heart failure, require lifelong management.
 With our team of leading cardiologists and associated cardiovascular surgeons on your side, a custom heart diseases treatment plan is designed and implemented so that you can go about enjoying your daily life in the healthiest way possible.
 If you are at risk or experiencing symptoms of cardiac or vascular conditions, then do not hesitate to seek medical attention.

 Individuals suffering from coronary artery disease may experience shortness of breath or chest pain.
 Both of these are also common heart attack symptoms.
 If you are experiencing either of these symptoms, seek medical attention immediately.

-Heart & Health Medical has four Long Island, New York locations in Babylon, Massapequa, Middle island, and Plainview.
-Providing convenient medical service to residents of Nassau County and Suffolk County New York.
+Heart & Health Medical has four Long Island, New York locations in Babylon, Massapequa, Coram, and Plainview.
+Providing convenient medical service to residents of Nassau County and Suffolk County, New York.